 In coordination with the Kentucky Heritage Council (KHC), State Historic Preservation Office (SHPO), EKPC established an area of potential effect (APE) where assessment of project-related impacts to cultural resources would be undertaken.
-The APE for this project was established to include a 403-acre archaeology survey area where project ground disturbances are anticipated, as well as a 0.25-mile radius around the proposed solar array to encompass potential direct visual effects.
+The APE for this project was established to include a 978-acre archaeology survey area where project ground disturbances are anticipated, as well as a 0.25-mile radius around the proposed solar array to encompass potential direct visual effects.
 This does not include any federal or tribal lands as defined pursuant to 36 CFR § 800.16(x).

-EKPC contracted Stantec to perform a Phase 1 archaeological survey and cultural historic survey within the identified APEs.
-Based on the findings of the two reports, RUS submitted a recommended finding of no adverse effect in accordance with 36 CFR § 800.5(b) to the SHPO, the Cherokee Nation, the Eastern Band of Cherokee Indians, the Eastern Shawnee Tribe of Oklahoma, and the Osage Nation.
-On the recommendation of the SHPO, the RUS also sent their findings and supporting documentation to the Lexington-Fayette Urban County Government Historic Preservation Office and the Blue Grass Trust on September 9, 2024.
-In response to SHPO requests for clarification, Stantec submitted revised reports on September 17, 2024.
-The SHPO responded on October 17, 2024 and concurred with the recommended finding of no adverse effect for the project.
-The Cherokee Nation responded on September 6, 2024 and offered no objection to the project.
-The Lexington Historic Preservation Officer responded on September 23, 2024 and concurred with the recommended finding of no adverse effect for the project.
+EKPC contracted Cultural Resource Analysts, Inc. (CRA) to perform a Phase 1 archaeological survey and cultural historic survey within the identified APEs.
+Based on the findings of the two reports, RUS submitted a recommended finding of no adverse effect in accordance with 36 CFR § 800.5(b) to the SHPO, the Cherokee Nation, the Eastern Band of Cherokee Indians, and the Osage Nation.
+The SHPO responded on May 13, 2024 and concurred with the recommended no adverse effect finding for the project.
+The Osage Nation responded on May 10, 2024, and offered no objection to the project.
 No other responses were received by RUS within the 30-day comment period.
 In accordance with 36 CFR § 800.5(c)(1), RUS concluded the Section 106 review process and proceeded based on the recommended finding of no adverse effect to historic properties for the project.